saintarkhat/saintarkhat/README.md

 ### :man_technologist: About Me :

-I am a Data Analyst based in Cyprus.
+- :high_brightness: I am a Data Analyst based in Cyprus.

 - :page_with_curl: You can read about my experience in my <a href="https://docs.google.com/document/d/1vZNkEZGukUS27WgZzMv2rMLggt24-Ha3gcPX7U9UezM/edit?usp=sharing">CV</a>